 The golf industry has long been an innovating leader in sustainability, pioneering nationally recognized best practices for wise water management decades ago.
 Superintendents, general managers, course owners, industry partners, and others have worked tirelessly to become stewards of Arizona’s water supply.
 As a result, the golf industry modestly accounts for just two percent of the state’s overall total water use while at the same time producing more than $4.6 billion in economic activity.

-The industry works collaboratively with various regulatory agencies, including the Arizona Department of Water Resources (ADWR).
-ADWR is currently in the process of drafting the 5th Management Plan, which will determine and apply water allocation limits for the industry when the plan takes effect on January 1, 2025.
-In an effort to bring unity and cohesion to the various voices within the golf industry, the Arizona Alliance for Golf is working to position the industry to achieve a win-win outcome that will allow golf to continue to be economically viable, while also helping the ADWR meet its statutory conservation goal.
+Local golf industry works collaboratively with local regulatory agencies, including the Arizona Department of Water Resources (ADWR), currently drafting the 5th Management Plan to determine water allocation limits, effective January 1, 2025.
+Bringing unity to the golf industry’s diverse voices, the Arizona Alliance for Golf strives to achieve a win-win outcome, allowing golf to continue to be economically viable, while also helping the ADWR meet its statutory conservation goal.

 Water continues to be one of the most complicated – and political – policy issues in the state of Arizona.
 AAG’s efforts are intended to position the game of golf as a trusted leading voice on policy conversations in the years to come.